how often should you blog.

 Many top bloggers do a quick blog survey or poll to find out how often they prefer to hear from them.
 Of course, this only works after your blog’s been up for a while, but it can yield some interesting information!

-2. Try Experimenting With Frequency
+2. Try Experimenting To Find Your Ideal Blog Frequency

 Next up, you can experiment with your blogging frequency to see which works best for you and your readers.

 For example, Neil Patel typically published one post per week, but he was curious to see what would happen if he increased it to two posts per week.
-After a short time, his monthly traffic rose from just over 46k to nearly 60k; and he got it up to over 100k in just under a year.
+After a short time, his monthly traffic rose from just over 46k to nearly 60k, and he got it up to over 100k in just under a year.

 Want to know how your blogging frequency impacts your own traffic?